Pylons/pyramid/docs/narr/hooks.rst

    forbidden was raised.
 This message will be different when the ``debug_authorization`` environment setting is true than it is when it is false.

-.. warning:: the default forbidden view sends a response with a ``401 Unauthorized`` status code for backwards compatibility reasons.
-   You can influence the status code of Forbidden responses by using an alternate forbidden view.
-For example, it would make sense to return a response with a ``403 Forbidden`` status code.

 .. index::
    single: request factory